 James says “I want the audience to be involved.
 I want this music to speak directly to them.”
 With smaller audiences, he creates interactive audience experiences; with larger audiences in significant concert halls, James uses his natural capacity to communicate to bring the audience into the heart of the music.

-Recent engagements include the Spokane Symphony, Odyssey Opera (Boston), Trinity Church Wall Street (New York City), Seraphic Fire (Miami), and performances at Carnegie Hall and Lincoln Center.
-In 2016 he was the only American to be invited as Conducting Fellow in Maestra Marin Alsop's final year at the Cabrillo Festival of Contemporary Music.
+Recent engagements include Spokane Symphony, Danbury Symphony, Odyssey Opera (Boston), Trinity Church Wall Street (New York City), Seraphic Fire (Miami), and performances at Roulette, National Sawdust, Carnegie Hall and Lincoln Center.
+He was the only conductor from the US invited to participate in the 1st Annual Young Conductor’s Showcase as a part of El Sistema’s 40th Anniversary celebration, and he was the only US conductor to be invited as Conducting Fellow in Maestra Marin Alsop's final year at the Cabrillo Festival of Contemporary Music.

-Dedicated to music education, he is the co-founder of Make Music NOLA, an El Sistema-Inspired program in New Orleans, and was the only American invited to participate in the 1st Annual Young Conductor’s Showcase as a part of El Sistema’s 40th Anniversary celebration.
+Dedicated to music education, Mr. Blachly is the co-founder of Make Music NOLA, an El Sistema-Inspired program in New Orleans.
 He regularly conducts workshops for the New York Philharmonic, and served as Ensemble Director for the Baltimore Symphony’s OrchKids program.

 In his previous career as a composer, he studied at Mannes with Robert Cuckson, as well as privately with Charles Wuorinen and John Corigliano.
 His compositions have been celebrated as “vigorous and assured” by Chamber Music America, and a “splendidly crafted…tour de force” by the Miami Herald Tribune, and have been performed at The Stone, Zankel Hall, in Europe and across the US, in an audience for the Pope, and broadcast live on the CBC.

 James Blachly is represented worldwide by William Reinert Associates.
 Inquiries should be made to